CBelcianu/Parallel-and-Distributed-Programming/tiv/Readme.md

 $ docker tag auth_svc:v1 "gcr.io/${PROJECT_ID}/auth_svc:v1"
 ```

-Keep in mind the PROJECT_ID is the id of the project associated with the cluster.
+Keep in mind that PROJECT_ID is the id of the project associated with the cluster.
 Mine was 'pdpkube' for example.

 Now, to push the images to GCR just run these commands: